 Cocaine hydrochloride is mixed with other substances and typically snorted through the nose, or injected, rubbed into the gums or added to food and drinks.
 Freebase and crack cocaine are usually smoked.

 People who use cocaine get a rush, making them feel happy, confident and alert.
 But they also have a racing heart, tremors, reduced appetite, overheating and sweating.
 People who use cocaine regularly can have fits, poor sexual performance, kidney failure, poor mental function and an increased risk of contracting infectious diseases by sharing needles.
 Snorting cocaine can also damage the inside of your nose including destroying the septum (middle part) of your nose, leading to collapse of the nose.
+Cocaine can harm your unborn baby if you use it while you are pregnant.

 Find out about cocaine’s mental health effects.